 When researching driving in Ireland for tourists, there are a few items to keep in mind.
 Unlike other countries, you don’t need an international permit to drive in Ireland.
 All you have to show them is your regular driver’s license to pass the driving in Ireland requirements.

-One of the driving tips in Ireland I recommend is getting a small compact car for your trip.
+One of the driving tips in Ireland I recommend is getting a small compact car for your trip from the car rental company.
 Due to how small the roads are, you’re going to have a hard time getting down some of them if you get a huge vehicle.
-You’ll also have a more difficult time parking in a larger city that only has small parking spots.
+You’ll also have a more difficult time parking in a larger city with only small parking spots.

 Here are some of the car rental companies in Ireland I’ve used before and recommend: